mgrosvenor/evec/README.md

              Most "features" are optional, included only with a `#define`.
              This means that there's no cost for functions that you don't need.

+EV is licensed under a BSD 3-Clause license to make it simple and easy to integrate into any open or closed source project.

 ## Quick Start